synthpop-galaxy/synthpop/docs/source/configuration.rst

     * - UVIT
       - UVIT_F148W, UVIT_F154W, UVIT_F169M, UVIT_F172M, UVIT_N242W, UVIT_N219M, UVIT_N245M, UVIT_N263M, UVIT_N279N

+See `this page <https://spisea.readthedocs.io/en/latest/filters.html>`_ for SPISEA's photometric filter options.
+Filters may be indicated by set or individual filter obs strs.

+**photsys**: photometric magnitude system, which may be:

+* a single string: "Vega", "AB", or "ST"
+* a dict indicating a specific system for any specific filters or filter sets (e.g. {"AB":["WFIRST"]} or {"AB"}:["W146","Z087"])

+If not indicated for a specific filter, the default photometric system for the underlying isochrone will be used.
+See `this table <https://mist.science/BC_tables/zeropoints.txt>`_ for MIST's defaults; SPISEA uses Vega for all by default.

 **obs_mag**: boolean option to generate observed magnitudes (generates absolute magnitudes if set to false)

 **combine_system_mags**: boolean option for whether the star systems table should include the summed system magnitude including any companions (for True) or only the magnitudes of the primary stars (for False). note: the companions table always holds only individual magnitudes for each companion.